 We acquire the power we sell to our member cooperatives in a number of ways, including:

 - Ownership of a 61.51 percent share of the Catawba Nuclear Station’s Unit 1 in York County, S.C.

 - Ownership of a 13.33 percent share of the 750-megawatt combined-cycle natural gas plant at W.S.
 Lee Station in Anderson County, S.C. that began service in April 2018

 - Ownership and operation of natural gas peak generating plants located in Anson and Richmond counties.
-These plants provide a combined capacity of approximately 600 megawatts.
+These plants provide a combined capacity of 672 megawatts.

 - Ownership and operation of peaking generators on the Outer Banks at Buxton (15 megawatts) and Ocracoke (3 megawatts)

-- Purchases from wholesale markets, primarily PJM, and wholesale suppliers such as Duke Energy, American Electric Power (AEP), Southern Power and Dominion Energy
+- Purchases from wholesale markets, primarily PJM, and wholesale suppliers such as Duke Energy, American Electric Power (AEP), Southern Power, BP Energy Company, Shell and Morgan Stanley

-NCEMC also works with electric cooperatives to meet Renewable Energy and Energy Efficiency Portfolio Standard (REPS) regulatory and compliance milestones.
-NCEMC is currently looking for North Carolina based swine and poultry waste renewable energy certificates (RECs).
+We also work with electric cooperatives to meet Renewable Energy and Energy Efficiency Portfolio Standard (REPS) regulatory and compliance milestones.
+We are currently looking for North Carolina based swine and poultry waste renewable energy certificates (RECs).
 To discuss the sale of RECs from your renewable energy facility, please contact us at REPS@ncemcs.com.
 For owners of smaller facilities, those generally under two megawatts, please see our registration guide for more information on registering your facility.